LizH90/react-firebase-starter/README.md

 ### `yarn test`

 Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information. \
+I've used 3 snapshot tests for each page which have their own routes as a starting point.

+### `yarn lint`

+Runs eslint with airbnb rules with some exceptions specified in `package.json`.
 ### `yarn build`

 Builds the app for production to the `build` folder.\